-We hope you relish the ride!
+We hope you enjoy the thrilling ride!

 Table of ContentsShow